-70 folios, complete (collation: i8 [7+1, inserted ii], ii-xii8), catchwords, some signatures, written in dark brown ink in a Gothic bâtarde bookhand, on up to 34 lines (justification 180 x 110 mm), parchment ruled in red, blue paragraph marks, 18 large initials parti-colored in red and blue or simply painted red or blue, inserted leaf in first quire with full-page heraldic composition in gold, silver, red, blue and black (gold slightly rubbed, some off-setting from heraldic painted composition to opening text page; slight staining in upper margin and into three lines of text ff.
-68-69).
-Bound in modern 19th century blue velvet over wooden boards, pink paper pastedowns and endleaves, edges gilt.
+70 folios, complete (collation i8 [7+1, inserted ii], ii-xii8), catchwords, some signatures, written in dark brown ink in a Gothic bâtarde bookhand on up to 34 lines (justification 180 x 110 mm), parchment ruled in red, blue paragraph marks, 18 large initials parti-colored in red and blue or simply painted red or blue, inserted leaf in first quire with full-page heraldic composition in gold, silver, red, blue and black, gold slightly rubbed, some off-setting from heraldic painted composition to opening text page, slight staining in upper margin and into three lines of text ff.
+68-69.
+Bound in modern nineteenth-century blue velvet over wooden boards, pink paper pastedowns and endleaves, edges gilt.
 Dimensions 274 x 175 mm.

-Quite interestingly the exact same heraldic composition is found in two other manuscripts on similarly added leaves inserted before the text: Paris, Bibl. de l’Arsenal, MS 5211, Bible française de Saint-Jean d’Acre; and Grenoble, BM, MS 865, Hystoire de Galahaus et du roy Arthus.
-Both the Arsenal and the Grenoble codices contain the heraldry associated with a motto: “Espoir de myeulx” on a banderole beneath the shield, as in the present manuscript.
-This is a very interesting case of sixteenth-century century personalization of previously copied manuscripts, by which the added heraldic compositions become heraldic frontispieces, different and more monumental than a simple added heraldic ex-libris on a pastedown or flyleaf and distinct also from the practice of repainting a previous owner’s arms.
-One might note that the heraldic inserted composition is found (based on the present presumably incomplete census) exclusively on vernacular works.
+Louis was the proud owner of exceptional books; the story of how he acquired these manuscripts is waiting to be told.
+His manuscripts are also interesting as examples of sixteenth-century century personalization of previously copied manuscripts, by which the added heraldic compositions become heraldic frontispieces, different and more monumental than a simple added heraldic ex-libris on a pastedown or flyleaf and distinct also from the practice of repainting a previous owner’s arms.
+One might note that the heraldic inserted composition is found exclusively on vernacular works.

 3. Charles Chardin, bibliophile, his sale at De Bure Frères, Catalogue des livres rares et précieux, de manuscrits... de la bibliothèque de M. Chardin, dont la vente se fera le 9 février 1824, Paris, de Bure frères, 1823, no. 324, p.
 31: “Ci commence ung petit traitié de consolation...
 In-fol., goth.
 Velours violet.
 Manuscrit sur vélin, le premier feuillet représente des armes très bien peintes en or et en couleurs.”
 Charles Chardin was an avid book collector, to wit the prologue of his sale’s catalogue: “Ici nous donnons le catalogue d’une personne qui s’est appliquée depuis un grand nombre d’années à rassembler des livres rares, et qui a possède des choses infiniment précieuses, en manuscrits, en livres imprimés sur vélin...”
 (Vente, De Bure Frères, 1823, p. iii).
 The inscription found on f.
 1 recto might be related to this collector: “Miroir de l’ame pecheresse.
 10. Manuscrit en beau caractere francois...,” with the number “No. 718” added in pencil.